|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Istanbul Archaeological Museum.
 Inv.
 No. 709.
 Cat.
 Mendel 536.

-The statue was found in the sanctuary of Meter Sipylene on the slopes of Mount Syplos, Magnesia ad Sipylum, Lydia (Manisa, Turkey) in 1895.
-The marble statue base discovered with the statue bore inscriptions with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:
+Excavated in 1895 by K. Buresch at the sanctuary of Meter Sipylene (Kybele), on the slopes of Mount Syplos, Magnesia ad Sipylum, Lydia (Manisa, western Turkey).
+Found with a marble base inscribed with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:

 Μηνᾶς Αἴαντος Περγαμηνὸς ἐποίησεν